 Like any marketing technique or strategy, understanding who is interested in buying from you is as important as your product or service.
 Think about it like fishing: you wouldn't fish in a lake without researching what type of fish live in the lake – you need to know which bait to use!
-Bass bait won't help you catch fish in a like full of Muskie.
+Bass bait won't help you catch fish in a lake full of muskies.
 Landing pages are like bait, so in order to catch your dinner, you need to understand what type of fish are out there.

-Once you've identified the types of customers you're after, you'll have more information with which to build a landing page catered perfectly to your core audience.
+Once you've identified the types of customers you're after, you'll have more information with which to build a landing page catered perfectly to your core target audience.

 2. Define A Goal

 Homepages aren't optimal landing pages because, by definition, they consist of general information and act as the gateway to pages containing more specific details.
 Every landing page should have its own goal – if that means creating multiple pages for the same marketing campaign based on the different outcomes you desire, that's a much better option than directing every campaign to your homepage.